Wielding a Welding Torch

 When you are a company named ShapeMaster, you want to make sure you have the tools available so you can live up to that name.
 It is a huge responsibility, but we are more than happy to take on the challenge!

-We made the decision to apply our skills to do light fabrication and repair work which would include the metals steel, aluminum and stainless steel.
-Just as there are different type of metals and thickness of metals, there are different types of welding equipment to fit those specific metallurgical situations.
+We made the decision to apply our skills to do light fabrication and repair work which would include the metals steel, aluminum, and stainless steel.
+Just as there are different types of metals and thicknesses of metals, there are different types of welding equipment to fit those specific metallurgical situations.

-One more tool we want to tell you about is our Hypertherm Plasma Cutter.
-It almost science fiction in nature.
-“Scotty, get me the Hypertherm Plasma Cutter!”
-Our plasma cutter has the ability to cut most metals up to 5/8″.
+Another tool we want to share with you is our Hypertherm Plasma Cutter.
+Our plasma cutter has the ability to cut most metals up to 5/8?.
 The plasma cutter operates in a similar process as the welders do.
-An arc is created but instead of joining material together it burns right through it.
+An arc is created but instead of joining material together, it burns right through it.

 We are ready and willing to do your next welding project.